The President & Chief Executive Officer of Waste Connections is Exercising Options

-In addition to Worthing F Jackman, 11 other WCN executives reported Sell trades in the last month.
-Following Worthing F Jackman’s last WCN Sell transaction on May 22, 2020, the stock climbed by 6.9%.
+In addition to Worthing F Jackman, 32 other WCN executives reported Sell trades in the last month.
+Following this transaction Worthing F Jackman’s holding in the company was decreased by 4% to a total of $11.82 million.

 See today’s analyst top recommended stocks >>